-Early in her childhood, Kapchuk took a special interest in art.
-At the young age of six, she started her career making small ceramic sculptures for sale at local art fairs.
-Inspired by her mother, also an artist and sculptor, Kapchuk gradually learned the basics of sculpting ceramics.
-Naturally, art school became the next stage in this young artist’s progression.
-Here, she studied art history, drawing, painting, and composition.
-Broadening her interest, Kapchuk later studied foreign languages and international politics, receiving her Bachelor’s degree from Ural State University in Yekaterinburg, Russia majoring in International Relations.
-After graduation she left Russia to explore the world, garnering inspiration for her future art projects.
-Now an internationally acclaimed artist, Natalia Kapchuk resides between Dubai (UAE) and London (UK), where she spends most of her time.
+Natalia Kapchuk was born in Yekaterinburg, Russia.
+Early in her childhood, she took a particular interest in the arts, as she started her career making small ceramic sculptures for sale at local art fairs at the young age of six.
+Inspired by her mother, an artist and sculptor herself, Kapchuk gradually learned the basics of sculpting ceramics.
+Naturally, art school became the next stage in this developing artist’s progression, where she studied art history, drawing, painting, and composition.
+Broadening her interests, Kapchuk later studied foreign languages and international politics, receiving a Bachelor’s degree from Ural State University in Yekaterinburg, Russia, majoring in International Relations.
+After graduation, she left her birthplace of Russia to explore the globe, garnering inspiration for her future art projects.

-Furthering her education within the Arts, Kapchuk completed additional courses at Central Saint Martins College of Art and Design in 2017 followed by The Chelsea College of Arts in London, UK.
+To further her education within the arts, Kapchuk completed additional courses at Central Saint Martins College of Art and Design in 2017, followed by The Chelsea College of Arts in London, UK.
+Now an internationally acclaimed artist, Natalia Kapchuk is dually based between Dubai (UAE) and London (UK), where she spends most of her time.

 Favoring the technique of mixed-media assemblage, Natalia is known to construct her works with a combination of mediums, often featuring reclaimed, natural, and industrially resourced materials such as tree bark, sand, natural stones, clothe, fermented moss, polymers, resi-crete, gilding, metal chips, plastic, etc.